Measuring the polarization of boosted, hadronic $W$ bosons with jet substructure observables: Measuring -polarization via hadronic decays

 Here, in the first line $f_h$ corresponds to the polarization fractions of the helicity state $h = (1, 0, -1)$, and the normalizations are chosen so that $f_+ + f_- +f_0 = 1$.
 In the second line, we have defined the transverse polarization sum $f_T = f_+ + f_-$ and the transverse polarization difference $f_D = f_+ - f_-$, and we have shifted notation to write the longitudinal polarization fraction as $f_L \equiv f_0$.

 In general, application of cuts will prevent us from observing cross-sections integrated over the entire range of azimuthal angles and this will restore some of the interference terms between the various polarization states of the $W^+$~\cite{Mirkes:1994eb,Stirling:2012zt,Belyaev:2013nla}.
-When the $W^+$ decays to jets, if we do not make any attempt to identify observables like the jet charge, we lose information about the quark-anti-quark difference.
-Thus, we are restricted to measuring only the absolute value of the energy difference $|\Delta E|$.
-Moreover, since we would no longer be able to distinguish between $W^+$ and $W^-$, we would be measuring polarization fractions for a combined sample of $W^+$ and $W^-$.
+When the $W^+$ decays to jets, if we do not make any attempt to identify observables like the jet charge~\cite{FIELD19781}, we lose information about the quark--anti-quark difference.
+Thus, we are restricted to measuring only the absolute value of the energy difference $|\Delta E|$ and thus $|\cos{\theta_\star}|$.
+Moreover, since we would no longer be able to distinguish between $W^+$ and $W^-$, we would be measuring polarization fractions for a combined sample of $W^+$ and $W^-$\footnote{Recent results on jet charge measurements~\cite{CMS-DP-2024-044} seem to indicate that there is some potential to identifying the charge of hadronically decaying $W$ bosons, albeit with large errors.
+It may be possible to incorporate such studies into our polarization measurement technique to improve the polarization fraction measurement.}.

 Upon restricting ourselves to a measurement of $|\cos \theta_*|$, the expected distribution is given by

 This expression holds for both $W^+$ and $W^-$, thus we can use the measured energy difference distribution to extract the transverse polarization fraction $f_T$ and the longitudinal polarization fraction $f_L$ of all $W$~bosons in a sample.
 Since, $f_T + f_L = 1$, the entire distribution is parameterized by a single parameter, which we can choose to be $f_L$, i.e. the longitudinal polarization fraction.